renanthera/simc-wiki/Priests.md

 ## Fae Guardians (Night Fae Covenant Ability)
 Part of this ability increases the rate of which major cooldowns recharge, Shadowfiend/Mindbender and Power Infusion for Priests.
 You can simulate this effect being given to other players by changing the option `priest_self_benevolent_faerie=0` to false (default: `priest_self_benevolent_faerie=1`).

+## Cauterizing Shadows
+When using the Cauterizing Shadows legendary you will see corresponding healing output whenever Shadow Word: Pain debuffs **expire**.
+This does **NOT** trigger if the sim refreshes the dot, or the target dies to match in-game behavior.
+When this does trigger, we assume that a default of 3 allies get the healing (by replicating the healing to the actor for each ally).
+To configure this you can adjust `priest_cauterizing_shadows_allies=x`, where X should be `0`, `1`, `2`, or `3` (default).

 ***

 # Healing implementation